Teaching Opportunities

 COURSE PROGRAMMES

-UK nationals sign UK contracts with all benefits transferable to the UK.
-Non UK nationals sign equivalent Italian contracts.
-Included in the five month package are a Carnival break from February 18 to 21st, an Easter break from April 5th to April 11th, and national holidays on November 1, December 8, April 25th, June 2nd and May 1st.
-Recognising the important role of L1 in a learner-based programme of learning (and the need to integrate quickly into the new environment), our school also gives all teachers the opportunity to participate free of charge in a course of Italian once a week throughout the school year.
+Recognising the important role of L1 in a learner-based programme of teaching (and the need to integrate quickly into the new environment), our school also gives all teachers the opportunity to participate free of charge in a course of Italian once a week throughout the school year.

-Ryanair flies daily from Stansted to Bari, and Alitalia and British Airways also have regular flights.
-All UK teachers need to bring their European Health card.
+Ryanair and Easyjet fly direct from the UK to Bari, and Alitalia and British Airways also have regular flights.
+All UK teachers need to bring their European Health card and passport.

-Bari is a university city, and decent accommodation at reasonable rates is not easy to find.
-We have managed to establish and maintain a good rapport with local landlords over the years, and for all new teachers we find well located accommodation in single rooms sharing furnished flats in walking distance from the school at monthly rates of about 250 euro plus shared water, gas, condominium and electricity costs, with the possibility of extending into the summer months at the same rate.
-Contracts are signed with the landlord directly by the teachers and require payment of first month plus refundable damage deposit equal to one month’s rent at beginning of stay.
+Bari is a university city, and decent accommodation at reasonable rates is not always easy to find.
+We have managed to establish and maintain a good rapport with local landlords over the years, and for all new teachers we find centrally located accommodation in single rooms sharing furnished flats a short walking distance from the school at monthly rates of about 250 euro plus shared water, gas, condominium and electricity costs, with the possibility of extending into the summer months at the same rate.
+Contracts are signed with the landlord directly by the teachers and require teachers to make payment of first month plus refundable damage deposit equal to one month’s rent at beginning of stay.

 IN-HOUSE TRAINING AND PROFESSIONAL DEVELOPMENT

-1) for teachers with fewer than 1200 hours teaching experience:
+1) For newly qualified teachers and teachers with fewer than 2000 hours teaching experience:

-For teachers starting their careers in TEFL, our school offers an important added value programme: a free, practical and involving course of fortnightly teacher development meetings and training sessions alternating with guided individual planning and observation sessions, feedback meetings and peer observation, designed to help the new teacher improve teaching skills and gain confidence in the classroom.
-This preparatory course lasts a total of forty hours and aims to bridge the gap between Certificate standards and those required to start a Diploma course.
-If these teachers choose to do so, they will have acquired the necessary skills and expertise to confidently start the full Diploma course in the following year.
+For teachers starting their careers in TEFL, our school offers a practical and involving programme of teacher development– plenary and focus group meetings and training sessions, guided individual planning, supportive observation sessions, feedback meetings and peer observation–designed to help the new teacher improve teaching skills and gain confidence in the classroom.
+This preparatory course runs on Friday mornings straight through the school year and aims to give newly qualified teachers the confidence and skills to handle any course situation, and teachers with one or two years experience the practical and theoretical skills to bridge the gap between Certificate standards and those required to start a Diploma course.
+At the same time this programme gives our teachers valuable input and provides a forum to exchange ideas and experiences in a supportive and constructive environment.
+If these teachers have acquired the necessary skills and expertise they can then apply to start the Diploma course in the following year.2) For teachers with at least 2000 hours (three academic years) teaching experience:

 Only 5% of all EFL teachers have a Diploma qualification, because the costs of this certification are beyond the reach of most EFL teachers.
-It is no longer possible to prepare for the Licentiate Diploma by distance learning so teachers either need to take time off work and pay a large amount of money for a rushed, five week course with the added costs of accommodation in England, or else find work near enough to a recognised Diploma training centre and do a part time course over at least a year, again paying for an equally expensive programme, usually on their own with little or no support.
+It is not possible to prepare for the DELTA solely by distance learning so teachers either need to take time off work and pay a large amount of money for a rushed, five week course with the added costs of accommodation in England, or else find work near enough to a recognised Diploma training centre and do a part time course over at least a year, again paying for an equally expensive programme, usually on their own with little or no support.

-Our teachers are given the unique opportunity to prepare for the RSA DELTA Diploma qualification free of charge, over a period of two academic years, in a supportive working environment, without having to take time off or pay expensive accommodation and course fees.
+Our teachers are given the unique opportunity to prepare for the DELTA qualification free of charge, over a period of two academic years, in a supportive working environment, without having to take time off or pay expensive accommodation and course fees.
 They have access to a complete TEFL theory resource library and can take full advantage of being part of a team preparing for the examination together.
 Results our teachers have achieved reflect this advantage: we have been congratulated on more than one occasion by external examiners for the standards achieved by our candidates, and we have had a very high pass rate over the past seven years.
-Thirty of our teachers, many of them young and with only a years’ teaching experience when they starting the course with us, have so far successfully completely exam requirements for their Diploma qualification at the end of their second year with us, several with distinction.
+Fifty-five of our teachers, many of them with little or no teaching experience when they started us, have so far successfully completely exam requirements for their Diploma qualification, several with distinction.

-These teachers have since taken full advantage of the benefits of being part of the small percentage of Diploma qualified EFL teachers by successfully applying for excellent, well paying full time positions with the British Council and in prominent schools in the UK and abroad as full time teachers in both private and state sectors, directors of studies, centre managers, senior teachers and teacher trainers, as well as careers in publishing, human resources and in a whole range of private and government positions, aided by a solid teaching background in our internationally recognised language institution and the DELTA qualification .
+These teachers have since taken full advantage of the benefits of being part of the small percentage of DELTA qualified EFL teachers by being able to choose from top tier TEFL positions–both teaching and management–both with British Council and in prominent schools in the UK and abroad as full time teachers in both private and state sectors, directors of studies, centre managers, senior teachers and teacher trainers, as well as careers in publishing, human resources and in a whole range of private and government positions, aided by a solid teaching background in our internationally recognised language institution and the DELTA qualification .

-As a teaching and learning organisation, our school is committed to helping all our teachers, whether starting out or experienced, to upgrade their professional skills and further their careers by offering a productive and practical training and learning environment as an integral part of their period of employment with our school .
+As a teaching and learning organisation, our school is committed to helping all our teachers, whether starting out or experienced, to upgrade their professional skills and further their careers by insuring a productive and practical training and learning environment as an integral part of their period of employment with our school.

 AN EXCEPTIONAL OPPORTUNITY FOR PROFESSIONAL AND CAREER DEVELOPMENT